-() The estimated useful life is based upon the terms of the lease or subscription agreement for which the intangible asset is reported.
+^()The estimated useful life is the term of the lease or subscription agreement.
 There is no mandated maximum amortization period.
 Intangible assets with indefinite useful lives should not be amortized.

 The term 'depreciation' includes the amortization of intangible assets.

 7. Deferred outflows/inflows of resources